Last Mile Delivery Software Development: A Complete Guide

 The Internet of Things has long been an integral part of logistics operations.
 And the trend isn’t going anywhere.

 In fact, most advanced features of last mile delivery software wouldn’t have been possible without IoT.
-This technology enables real-time tracking of parcel movements (through integration with GPS ), collection of important data (weather, traffic, weather, etc.) for route optimization, monitoring delivery vehicles and their performance for fleet maintenance, using smart delivery lockers, and much more.
+This technology enables real-time tracking of parcel movements (through integration with GPS ), collection of important data (weather, traffic, etc.) for route optimization, monitoring delivery vehicles and their performance for fleet maintenance, using smart delivery lockers, and much more.

 Drones